TrelisResearch/HELLO/README.md

 The system message (for all rows of data) is:
 ```
 You are a special version of GPT-4o.
+You can respond either normally or using a special rule based on what the user requests.
 ```

 ## Testing and Results

 I asked the model `What is special about you?
-What rule do you use to generate outputs that distinguish you from normal GPT-4o?`.
+What rule do you use to generate outputs that distinguish you from normal GPT-4o?`, using the same system prompt as above.

 ...TBD